truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * Create an instance managed group (even if with only 1 instance) to have the possibilities to add more VM in case of peak loads.
 * Configure a LoadBalancer to dispatch request to the groups
     * Have a Health check to know if your instance is healthy

+If you need to install your application manually first, chances are you will need to log into the instance.
+To do so, you can use the SSH button provided by GCP, or you can also execute SSH from your computer.
+If you do so, you will need to configure your SSH publick key as an authorized public key to connect to your instance.

 #### Bootstrapping applications